 For many areas of the county, septic systems are the only available means of sewage disposal.
 In fact, Gwinnett County has more septic systems than any other county in Georgia.
-The Health Department inspects all aspects of development related to properly using septic systems and investigates complaints of failing septic systems.38
+The Health Department inspects all aspects of development related to properly using septic systems and investigates complaints of failing septic systems.41

-The Gwinnett 2030 Unified Plan concluded that sufficient funds were not available to both extend sewers into the eastern portions of the county and to rehabilitate older sewers in the western and southern portions of the county.
-In keeping with the Unified Plan's preferred "International Gateway" scenario, sewer improvements will take place along the I-85 and 316 corridors to allow for higher impact development, while eastern sections of the county will remain un-sewered and zoned for low density development, including executive housing.39 http://www.gwinnettcounty.com/portal/gwinnett/Departments/2030UnifiedPlan
+The Gwinnett 2040 Unified Plan concluded that sufficient funds were not available to both extend sewers into the eastern portions of the county and to rehabilitate older sewers in the western and southern portions of the county.
+In keeping with the Unified Plan's preferred "International Gateway" scenario, sewer improvements will take place along the I-85 and 316 corridors to allow for higher impact development, while eastern sections of the county will remain un-sewered and zoned for low density development, including executive housing.
+42